Will3am13/Robot_Vision_System/Final_Paper.md

 | Stereoscopic Vision | - Lower cost<br>- Rich color information<br>- Passive sensing | - Lighting dependent<br>- Limited range accuracy<br>- Computationally intensive |
 | Time-of-Flight | - High distance accuracy<br>- Operates in various lighting conditions<br>- Provides direct 3D point cloud | - High equipment cost<br>- Lacks color information<br>- Sensitive to weather conditions |

-While the OAK-D-ToF initially emerged as promising for its advanced depth-sensing capabilities, we discovered it arrived without necessary calibration data, rendering it unusable.
+While the OAK-D-ToF initially emerged as promising for its advanced depth-sensing capabilities, we discovered it arrived without the necessary calibration data, rendering it unusable.
 Consequently, we selected the OAK-D-SR stereoscopic camera, which scored the next highest overall in our decision matrix, offering good performance in close-range applications where most of our depth measurements would take place.

 ### Processing Unit Selection

-For the system's processing capabilities, we evaluated four criteria: speed, power consumption, cost, and flexibility, with assigned weights shown in Table 5.
+For the system's processing capabilities, we evaluated four criteria: speed, power consumption, cost, and flexibility, with assigned weights shown in Table 7.

 **Table 7: Pairwise Comparison Matrix for Processing Unit**